 A believer in laissez-faire policies, Smith suggested that free markets tend to be self-regulating, alluding to this concept as the “invisible hand.”
 His most famous works include The Theory of Moral Sentiments and An Inquiry into the Nature and Causes of the Wealth of Nations, which were released in 1759 and 1776, respectively.

 If you need any further proof as to Adam Smith’s importance, his image was placed on the £20 note in 2007 by the Bank of England.

-Another classical economist, David Ricardo had many theories regarding wages, profits and labour, including:
+Another classical economist, David Ricardo had many theories regarding wages, profits and labor, including:

 His most famous work is The Principles of Political Economy and Taxation, which was released in 1817.